sql-machine-learning/elasticdl/docs/designs/serving_design.md

 | Small or Medium Size Model |       SavedModel       |  SavedModel |               SavedModel                 |
 | Large Size Model           |          N/A           |     N/A     | Distributed Parameter Server for Serving |

 We consider three main training strategies of ElasticDL.
-1) Master central storage strategy (Implemented): The master node loads the entire model.
+1) Master central storage strategy (implemented): The master node loads the entire model.
 Workers pull the model from the master while processing each minibatch of data.
-2) AllReduce strategy (Planning): It mainly supports synchronized training.
+2) AllReduce strategy (planning): It mainly supports synchronized training.
 Each worker loads a replica of the entire model.
-AllReduce aggregates gradients across all the workers and publish them to each worker.
-3) Parameter server strategy (In Progress): We store the model variables on the parameter servers.
+AllReduce aggregates gradients across all workers and publishes them to each worker.
+3) Parameter server strategy (in Progress): We store the model variables on the parameter servers.
 All the workers pull the variables as needed from the parameter server and execute computation.

 Small or medium size model
 A single serving process can load the entire model into memory.
 No matter which training strategy to choose, we will export the model to the SavedModel format.
 For master central storage and AllReduce strategy, each worker has a replica of the entire model and then export it directly.
 For parameter server strategy, the model contains unsaveable elasticdl.layers.Embedding layer and the variables are stored in the PS.
 We will use the process in [the section below](#Export-the-model-with-elasticdl.layers.Embedding-to-SavedModel) to export the model.
 And then we can deploy it using the existed serving frameworks like TFServing. **We focus on this case in this article.**